fredjarlier/mpiMarkDup/README.md

 1) cleaning of the code <br />
 2) we forgot to write unmapped in previous release <br />
 3) update the overlap coordinates algorithm <br />
-4) to come : a singularity definition file for Centos7 and Redhat, scalability abd reproducibility tests
+4) to come : a singularity definition file for Centos7 and Redhat, scalability abd reproducibility tests, update of bgzf

 requirements